 Create a cosy interior

 Okay.
 A fluffy blanket and a deep pile rug is not going to change your life.
-Nor is it going to make you feel forget about your Monday morning meeting with that stuffy colleague.
+Nor is it going to make you feel forget about your Monday morning meeting with the ‘bitch from the other end of the office’.
 I will also admit that this subheading partly exists so I can show you my dog in her new jumper.
 But seriously, why is hygge full of cosy interiors and textures that make us want to disappear into our phone screens and take a nap?

 When I went in search of answers I found a press release from online retailer The Rug Seller, who has reported, “a surge in sales of fluffy rugs in warming colours,” since the phenomenon took the world by the scruff of its neck and refused to let go.
 In fact sales of deep pile rugs, particularly in red and orange, have increased by 300% (September 2016).
 It appears then that cosiness is synonymous with the expectation of hygge.

 Denmark has long, cold winters so naturally Nordic homes will have an abundance of layered blankets, candles and comforting textures.
 When you’re dealing with up to 17 hours of darkness a day and increased time spent indoors, interior goals become focussed on keeping warm and creating a relaxing atmosphere.

 This kind of comfort is heart-warming.
 Pulling a great big knitted blanket over you as you snuggle down into the sofa makes you feel warm and secure in that moment.
 Maybe a hygge lifestyle is noticing that comfort and revelling in it, rather than taking a photo of it for Instagram (or your blog post entitled 6 ways to hygge in time for Christmas…)

 Candles!
 Put candles everywhere!